Reviewing Taitron Components (TAIT) and Its Competitors

 |20

 As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 21.35%.
-Given Taitron Components’ peers higher probable upside, analysts plainly believe Taitron Components has less favorable growth aspects than its peers.
+Given Taitron Components’ competitors higher probable upside, analysts plainly believe Taitron Components has less favorable growth aspects than its competitors.

-This table compares Taitron Components and its peers’ net margins, return on equity and return on assets.
+This table compares Taitron Components and its competitors gross revenue, earnings per share and valuation.

 |Taitron Components